otrv4/otrv4/otrv4.md

   and her client will switch to the FINISHED state.
 This prevents  Alice from accidentally sending a message to Bob in plaintext (consider what happens if Alice was in the middle of typing a private message to Bob when he suddenly logs out, just as Alice hits the 'enter' key).
+Note that this transition only happens when TLV type 1 message is received, not when it is sent.
 ```

 ### Protocol events